Standards & Guidelines » CAA Guidelines

 Information about Museum Ethics and Professional Practices

-College Art Association members may, from time to time, have inquiries about ethical guidelines for museums and museum professionals, with respect to their own institutions or otherwise.
-These questions might arise, for example, in connection with: the propriety of deaccessioning objects in a museum’s permanent collection; the propriety of acquiring ancient or otherwise culturally sensitive artworks; the rights and responsibilities of curators, directors, boards of trustees, as well as various types of exhibition practices and procedures.
-This memo is intended to direct members to readily available sources that may illuminate particular issues or address such concerns.
+College Art Association members may occasionally receive or have their own questions about ethical guidelines for museums and museum professionals, with respect to their own institutions or otherwise.
+These questions might arise, for example, in connection with the propriety of deaccessioning objects in a museum’s permanent collection; the propriety of acquiring ancient or otherwise culturally sensitive artworks; and the rights and responsibilities of boards of trustees, museum leadership, and staff, as well as various types of exhibition practices and procedures.
+This memo is intended to direct members to readily available sources that can illuminate particular issues or address such concerns.

-These ethical issues have been described in several books and codified by many organizations, including the American Alliance of Museums (AAM, formerly the American Association of Museums), the International Council of Museums (ICOM), and the Association of Art Museum Directors (AAMD).
+These ethical issues have been described in several books and codified by many organizations, including the American Alliance of Museums (AAM), the International Council of Museums (ICOM), and the Association of Art Museum Directors (AAMD).

 Guidelines of professional associations also offer assistance on ethical and procedural issues:

-Other useful resources include: the Institute of Museum Ethics at Seton Hall University; the Association of Art Museum Curators; and the Association of Academic Museums and Galleries.
+Other useful resources include the Institute of Museum Ethics at Seton Hall University; the Association of Art Museum Curators; the UNESCO Code of Ethics; and the Association of Academic Association of Academic Museums and Galleries Code of Ethics.

 Finally, for those researching international agreements covering artworks and archeological objects, the International Foundation for Art Research is a useful resource.